NLP4L/manuals/dict/dict_kea.md

 #### Creating Learning Models

 Keyphrase extraction is supervised learning.
-Therefore, pairs of document and keyphrase extracted from it are needed as the training data.
+Therefore, pairs of document and a set of keyphrases extracted from it are needed as the training data.

 #### Extracting Keyphrases